Username or Email Address

 Rev. Paul Scaglione is a priest of the Archdiocese of Louisville and completed his master of divinity degree at Saint Meinrad School of Theology prior to his ordination in 1973.
 He served as a spiritual director at St. Meinrad School of Theology for ten years and has held a variety of positions with the Archdiocese.
 Fr.
 Paul currently is active in pastoral care for the dying and also offers workshops on spirituality and pastoral care for victims of sexual abuse/violence.

-Father David Songy is a priest of the Capuchin Province of Mid-America and a clinical psychologist.
+Rev. David Songy, O.F.M.
+Cap., S.T.D., Psy.D., is a priest of the Capuchin Province of Mid-America, a clinical psychologist and author of Spiritual Direction for Priestly Celibacy.
 Prior to coming to Saint Luke Institute, he was the spiritual director and prefect of studies at Redemptoris Mater Missionary Seminary in Denver, Colorado.
 He also was director of counseling services at the Pontifical North American College in Rome and held several positions at St. John Vianney Theological Seminary.
 Fr.
 Songy holds a doctorate in psychology from the University of Denver and a doctorate in sacred theology from the Teresianum, the Pontifical Institute of Spirituality in Rome.
 He holds a master’s degree in pastoral counseling from Loyola College and theology degrees from Aquinas Institute.
 Fr.
-Songy speaks Italian, Spanish and Tok Pisin, the language of Papua New Guinea and gives workshops on topics such as formation in priestly celibacy, cybersex addiction and the integration of psychological and spiritual treatment.
+Songy speaks Italian, Spanish and Tok Pisin, the language of Papua New Guinea.
+He is an international speaker on topics such as priestly spirituality, formation in priestly celibacy, and healthy sexual integration and affective maturity.

 Sam Stodghill is a licensed psychologist on the clinical staff of Saint Luke Center, a ministry of Saint Luke Institute in Louisville, Kentucky.
-He received his Psy.D. in clinical psychology from Spalding University in 2004.
-Before joining the staff at Saint Luke Institute Dr. Stodghill was clinical coordinator for REACH, a community-based social service agency.
+He received his doctorate in clinical psychology from Spalding University in 2004.
+Before joining the staff at Saint Luke Institute, Dr. Stodghill was clinical coordinator for REACH, a community-based social service agency.
 His experience includes work in children/family residential treatment and foster care settings.
 His clinical interests include parent training, functional assessment and behavior support consultation, and program planning and evaluation.
-He is an active member of the Kentucky Psychological Association and currently serves as a member of the KPA Board as the Jefferson region representative.